yellcorp/dupescan/readme.rst

                         preserve all paths pointing to a selected file when the -p/--prefer option is used.
   -r, --recurse         Recurse into subdirectories.
+  -o, --only-mixed-roots
+                        Only show duplicate files if they arise from recursing into different root directories.
+This can speed operations if the only results of interest are whether duplicates exist between different filesystem
+                        hierarchies, rather than within a single one.
+Note that this only has a useful effect if -r/--recurse is specified and two or more paths are provided.
+If -r/--recurse is not specified, this option has no effect.
+If -r/--recurse is specified with only one path, no output will be produced.
   -m SIZE, --min-size SIZE
                         Ignore files smaller than SIZE.
 This option accepts a byte count.
 The default is 1.